Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 Toy breeds have several obstetric problems.

 • Body dimensions.
-In small breeds, the ratio of fetal weight to mother's weight is approximately 1:10, while in large breeds it is 1:50.
-Therefore, the exit of the fetus in "dwarfs" even through the widest birth canal is extremely difficult.
+In small breeds the ratio of fetal weight to maternal weight is approximately 1:10, while in large breeds it is 1:50.
+Therefore, the birth of the fetus in “dwarfs” is extremely difficult even through the widest birth canal.

-• Character features.
-These breeds have smoothed generic instincts.
-They have a labile psyche, are vulnerable, prone to stress, and cannot stand a nervous atmosphere.
-Therefore, the outcome depends on the careful, delicate handling of a miniature woman in labor.
+• Character traits.
+These breeds have smoothed out tribal instincts.
+They have a labile psyche, are vulnerable, susceptible to stress, and cannot stand a nervous atmosphere.
+Therefore, the outcome depends on careful, delicate handling of the miniature woman in labor.

-If a female Russian toy terrier or Yorkshire terrier breeds herself, it can take from three hours to a day or more.
+If a female Russian Toy Terrier or Yorkshire Terrier whelps on her own, this can take from three hours to a day or more.
 The pet must be under constant supervision, including at night.
 If complications occur, the animal is operated on.

-After birth, the responsibility for their life, upbringing and further arrangements lie not at all on the pet, but on the owner.
-Perhaps the owner will even have to go on "maternity leave", because at first it is better not to leave babies and a nursing mother unattended.
+After birth, responsibility for their life, upbringing and further development falls not on the pet, but on the owner.
+The owner may even have to go on “maternity leave”, because at first it is better not to leave babies and the nursing mother unattended.
 The main troubles will arise if the dog has a poorly developed sense of motherhood.
-Then you will have to feed the puppies yourself, massage them to empty them and teach them other tricks of independent living.
+Then you will have to feed the puppies yourself, massage them to eliminate and teach them other tricks of independent life.

 CATEGORIES